Data Protection Policy

 10.4 Wherever possible, if it is necessary to hold personal data on the hard drive of a personal computer or other electronic device, the member of staff or volunteer processing the data in this way should ensure that it is protected by a password known only to relevant members of staff and volunteers.

-10.5 Data should only be held in hard copy form in a relevant filing system (either exclusively or in addition to being held electronically) where rendered necessary by the format in which the data is received or by the purposes for which the data is or is to be used.
-Wherever possible and appropriate, data recorded in hard copy form should be transferred to electronic form at the earliest opportunity.
+10.5 Data should only be held in hard copy form in a locked filing cabinet (either exclusively or in addition to being held electronically) where rendered necessary by the format in which the data is received or by the purposes for which the data is or is to be used.
+Wherever possible and appropriate, data recorded in hard copy form should be transferred to electronic form at the earliest opportunity (where consent to record data electronically has been provided).
 Personal data held in a hard copy form should only be removed from The Thanet office when absolutely necessary, and should be returned at the earliest opportunity.

-10.6 The Data Protection Representative at the Thanet is responsible for providing staff and volunteers with a password attached to a user profile giving access and/or other processing rights to all and only those sources of personal data at The Thanet relevant to their role within The Thanet.
+10.6 The Data Controller at the Thanet is responsible for providing staff and volunteers with the password attached giving access and/or other processing rights to all and only those sources of personal data at The Thanet relevant to their role within The Thanet.

 10.7 Each member of staff and volunteer should ensure that they do not divulge to any other person the password that gives them access and/or other processing rights those sources of personal data within The Thanet’s computer directory.